-New Prospect Pottery is a fully equipped pottery studio fitted with high fire glazes, glaze tools, and kilns.
+New Prospect Pottery is a fully equipped pottery studio fitted with high fire glazes, slips, glaze tools, and kilns.
 Potters are invited to fire as many or as few pieces as they wish -- from a single sake cup to a full kiln load (excluding wood firings).
 See details below.

 New Prospect Pottery is equipped with 2 programmable electric kilns: